TejasRaut15k/TejasRaut15k/README.md

 I also work as **Additive Manufacturing Lead at BG Technology**, where I design and 3D print mechanical parts for students and companies.

 I believe in discipline and consistent improvement.
 I dedicate **12+ hours daily to project development** and **2–4 hours to learning robotics and engineering technologies**.
- - I dont claim To be the  Smartest Personn in the Room, But I try to be Hardest working person.
-I known i can't Put daily that much hours but it consistent hours can be lower or High but its productive Hours
+ - I dont claim To be the  Smartest Person in the Room, But I try to be Hardest working person.
+I known,i can't put daily that much hours but it consistent hours can be lower or High but its productive Hours

 ---